 Along with social skills, general communication is oftentimes difficult.
 Expressing their feelings and listening to directions can be difficult.
 Reading and writing can also be something children with Autism struggle with, but could also be a place that a child on the spectrum is very strong at.

 At the core of this is that children with Autism tend to struggle with what is called joint attention.
 This means sharing an experience through eye contact, gestures, and talking.
 Joint attention would be explaining to your child that they need to clean their room and realizing that they are not paying attention.
 You are not sharing the experience of discussing the room needing to be cleaned.

 Joint attention is at the core of all learning and social interactions.
 Teaching someone something is just really sharing your experience with them and both are paying attention to what is being taught.

-These are the general struggles that children will experience, but they will differ for each child in severity.
+These are the general struggles that children will experience, but they will differ in severity for each child.
 Let’s look at how children in general learn and how this can be used to our advantage when teaching your child.

 Different learning styles are something you may be familiar with.
 There are three main ones, which we’ll explain more of in a second.
 But first, a quick explanation of learning styles will help us understand why knowing this is important for your autistic child’s learning.

 A learning style is a way in which a person best observes and retains information about their environment.
 This environment could be school, social interactions, or giving directions at home.

 We all have different learning styles, and understanding your learning style can help us double down on our strengths to learn even better.
 Using multiple learning styles actually can improve our learning, but making sure our favorite learning style is included at all times can help maximize our learning ability.

 There are three different learning styles, and they are pretty simple to grasp.